 The laws don’t dictate that the financial institutions use SSN or TIN to fulfill this obligation.
 The reason that financial institutions use them is that they are so ubiquitous and these institutions find them to be reliable and effective way to comply with regulations and discourage criminal behavior.
 The other benefit of using them is that it makes it much easier to run a credit report.

 The SSN or TIN also helps to track a credit history.
 By using an SSN or TIN to get a credit score, business owners face a difficult time attempting to escape from a non-payment of debt record.

 Furthermore, as we have outlined in several of our articles regarding personal credit, the SSN or TIN is also used to help the processing bank determine the credit worthiness of the potential merchant.
 The personal credit history demonstrates a signers ability to repay debts, and as we have discussed in several articles, a merchant account carries the risk of causing the processing bank a significant loss.

 Lastly, since a US merchant account typically requires a personal guaranty (except for publicly traded corporations or charities) to provide some protection for the processing bank against a loss, if the personal guarantor is not a US citizen, a US processing bank would have little legal recourse in attempting to recover a loss caused by a foreign citizen.

 In summary, all US processing banks require a SSN in order to approve any merchant account; to confirm the identity of the signer, to determine the credit worthiness of the signer, and to provide an effective personal guaranty.

-While this does make it difficult for individuals who are not US citizens to apply for US merchant accounts, international merchant accounts are subject to a different set of regulations, and thus remain an option for individuals without a SSN.
-One exception to this requirement, is that Canadian merchants can apply using their SIN, instead of a SSN, with a few select US based processing banks that Durango-Direct.com works with.
+While this does make it difficult for individuals who are not US citizens to apply for US merchant accounts, international merchant accounts are subject to a different set of regulations, and thus remain an option for individuals without a SSN or TIN.
+One exception to this requirement, is that Canadian merchants can apply using their SIN, instead of a SSN, with a few select US based processing banks that Durango Merchant Services works with.